 Children over six months old

-The advice above, such as using a sunshade on the pushchair, wearing appropriate clothing and drinking enough, is still relevant to older babies.
+The advice above, such as using a parasol on the pushchair, wearing appropriate clothing and drinking plenty, is still relevant to older babies.

-At this age, it’s also worth investing in some wraparound sunglasses for your little one since children’s eyes are more sensitive to UV light than adults’ eyes.
+At this age, it’s also worth investing in some wraparound sunglasses since children’s eyes are more sensitive to UV light than adults’ eyes.
 You’ll need to ensure they are suitable for your child’s age, have 100 % UVA filtration, UVA 400 label and conform to CE Mark and British Standard (BS EN 1836:1997).
 Toy glasses are not suitable as they provide no protection.

 Children over six months old can have sun screen applied.
-High factor sun screen should be applied 30 minutes before going outside, and then reapplied every two hours, and more often if they are in and out of a padding pool or the sea – even if you are using sun screens that are water resistant or waterproof.
+High factor sun screen should be applied in line with the manufacturer’s guidance.
+You should reapply the sun screen regularly if they are in and out of a padding pool or the sea – even if you are using sun screens that are water resistant or waterproof.
 Sun screen will also need to be reapplied more regularly if the child is sweating a lot.
+Make sure you cover all the exposed skin including the ears, back of neck and tops of feet.

 The video clip found on this page around safety in the sun from the NHS provides additional advice.